Affiliate links on Android Authority may earn us a commission. Learn more.

-- Go to Settings – Bluetooth and ensure nothing needs changing
+- Go to Settings and Bluetooth and ensure nothing needs changing.

-- Go into Settings – Bluetooth delete all prior pairings and try setting them up again from scratch.
+- Go into Settings, then Bluetooth, and delete all prior pairings to start over from scratch.

-- When it comes to issues with multiple device connection, only a future update will be able to address this problem.
+- When it comes to issues with multiple device connections, only a future update will address this problem.

-Guides – soft reset, hard reset, boot into Safe Mode, hardware control mode
+How to soft reset, hard reset, boot into Safe Mode, or hardware control mode

 - Turn the device off.

-- Press and hold the power button and the volume down key simultaneously, and when the LG logo is displayed, release only the power button, and then immediately press the power button again, and wait till the factory reset menu comes up.
+- Press and hold the power button and the volume down key simultaneously.
+When the LG logo is displayed, release only the power button, immediately press the power button again, and wait until the factory reset menu comes up.